kstenerud/concise-encoding/cte-specification.md

 A map associates objects (keys) with other objects (values).
 Keys may be any mix of scalar or array types, and must not be EMPTY.
 Values may be any mix of any type, including other containers.
 All keys in a map must be unique.

-Commas are optional.
-A trailing comma on the last entry is allowed.
+Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
+Key-value pairs are separated from each other using whitespace and/or commas (either whitespace, or commas, or both).
+A comma is also allowed on the last entry.

+A map begins with an opening curly brace `{`, whitespace and/or comma separated key-value pairs, and a closing brace `}`.

 Example: